 One thing I’ll never forget is when Dan Aykroyd came in and made his way through the crowd; he was a head taller than everyone around him.
 Every eye in the room turned on him and all the news cameras swung as if to light his path… then he disappeared.

-For a few fleeing moments that evening the Blues Brothers were back… although Jake seemed to always be out of view on the opposite side of the stage from me, he was there.
+For a few fleeting moments that evening, the Blues Brothers were back… although Jake seemed to always be out of view on the opposite side of the stage from me, he was there.

 In those few exciting moments I was not only bitten by the blues bug but the concept of “Pure Blues” was driven into my subconscious as a project I was meant to do.